dato7777/pixabayBackend/README.md

-# pixabayBackend
-#Instructions to install:
+#Instructions for installing the app

+In the project directory, you can run:
-##clone project into your new folder
+### 1) clone project into your new folder through terminal/CLI with command: git clone https://github.com/dato7777/pixabayBackend.git
-##enter directory of your new folder and inside terminal/CLI, type npm start
+### 2) enter directory of your new folder with command: cd "your directory"
+### 3) run inside terminal:  npm start